roadrunner-server/roadrunner-plugins/grpc/docs/grpc.md

 1. `Server` plugin for the workers pool.
 2. `Logger` plugin to show log messages.
-3. `Configurer` plugin to read and populate plugin's configuration.
+3. `Config` plugin to read and populate plugin's configuration.

 ## GRPC worker sample: